Child Support Attorney in Michigan

 • Number of children ─ When separated parents have multiple children in common, the courts typically use multipliers to increase the amount of base support owed by the noncustodial parent.
 When courts establish their child support orders in these cases, they typically include tiered adjustments that can automatically kick in as the number of children who still need support decreases.
 Unless a court order specifies otherwise, each child is entitled to an equal share of the total amount of child support paid by the noncustodial parent.

 • Other factors ─ If the standard MCSF yields an inappropriate or unjust result with respect to a child’s best interests, Michigan courts have the authority to deviate from the formula at their discretion.
-The court cannot deviate from the MCSF solely because they disagree with the formula’s policies or procedures.
+The court cannot deviate from the MCSF solely because it disagrees with the formula’s policies or procedures.
 However, courts may justify deviation in situations involving factors such as children with special needs, parents who temporarily lose all or part of their income, or property that is awarded in lieu of support payments.

 • About the Author